Naseband/ProcessLoopbackCapture/README.md

 StartCapture is a blocking operation.
 On some systems, depending on load and device activity, there may be times where it takes a few seconds to finish.

+For fast capture starting/stopping without changing any settings, you can use PauseCapture and ResumeCapture.

-For all functions and their parameters see ProcessLoopbackCapture.h.
+For all functions, their parameters and notes see comments in the header file.